The John inclusion for log-concave functions: John ellipsoid and John function

 \subsection{John functions}

-We refer to a solution to Functional John problem \eqref{eq:john_func_problem} for any proper log-concave function $f$ with respect to $\hballf$ as the \emph{John function} of $f.$ Theorem 4.1 of \cite{ivanov2022functional} essentially shows that the John function of any proper log-concave function $f$ exists and is unique.
-Furthermore, in \cite[Theorem 5.1]{ivanov2022functional} it is shown that the following John-type characterization holds:
+Theorem 4.1 of \cite{ivanov2022functional} essentially shows that a John function of any proper log-concave function $f$ with respect to $\hballf$ exists and is unique.
+Accordingly, in this setting we refer to this unique solution as the \emph{John function} of $f$.